 Along with the list above, two types of tests are needed to prove a claim for hearing loss.
 These tests will include a controlled speech discrimination test (Maryland CNC) and a pure tone audiometry test.
 The Maryland CNC test is a particular word list that is used to test your ability to hear spoken words.
 A pure tone audiometry test is different tones that must be detected at varying frequencies (low frequencies to high frequencies).
 Even if you only claim hearing loss in one ear, both ears should be tested.
 Examinations will be conducted without the use of hearing aids.
 This will prevent any biased results.
 These tests should be performed by a state licensed audiologist.

 The VA will take the auditory test results and, use a numerical formula, to determine the actual rating that will be assigned.
-This formula can be found in Section 4.85 of the Code of Federal Regulations.
+To get your rating you can use H&P’s hearing loss calculator.
+The VA formula can be found in Section 4.85 of the Code of Federal Regulations.
 Typical ratings for hearing loss are 0% or 10%, but severe or profound hearing loss can qualify for a higher rating.

 Tinnitus is one of the most claimed disabilities when it comes to applying for compensation.
 Hearing loss comes in at a close second.
 This statistic comes from the 2015 Annual Benefits Report.
 The report shows that 9.6 percent of veterans claimed tinnitus and about 5.2 percent of veterans claimed hearing loss.
 Yet, these two disabilities will be denied time and time again.